 Whether tomatoes are fruits or vegetables has long been debated by folks around the dinner table.
 (According to scientists, they’re technically fruits.)
 Whatever they are and however you want to pronounce their name, tomatoes are very flavorful and healthy.
 The most well-known nutrient in tomatoes is the antioxidant lycopene.
 (Antioxidants are nutrients that fight free radicals.)
 A number of studies have linked increased consumption of lycopene with a major reduction in prostate cancer.
 Tomatoes also contain vitamin A, vitamin C, and fiber.

-Search for more vegetarian recipes.
+Search for more vegan recipes.